 Can dogs have butternut squash?
 The simple answer to this question is yes; dogs can have butternut squash.
 It has so many nutritional values, which are great for a dog’s health.
 You can also add squash to your dog’s daily dietary meals.
 Squash is a superfood that is enriched in vitamins & nutrients.
-It is also packed with minerals that can improve dogs’ vision, cardiovascular functions & boost the immune system.
+It is also packed with minerals that can improve dogs’ vision, and cardiovascular functions & boost the immune system.

 Can dogs eat butternut squash?
 Generally, we know that squash is an excellent food for humans, but it is proven that it can also be a superfood for your puppy.
 Dogs can proportionately eat butternut squash with their regular meals.
 Here are some common queries regarding squash/butternut squash for dogs.

-If you are extra cautious about your dog’s health, here is a breakdown of what nutritional details are in butternut squash.
+If you are extra cautious about your dog’s health, here is a breakdown of what the nutritional details are in butternut squash.

 - Protein: 0.64g